spree/spree-guides/content/integration/mapping_basics.md

 ## Overview

-Mappings represent a subscription for specific message types to an endpoint's service, for example `order:new` to the Mandrill Order Confirmation service.
+Mappings represent a subscription for specific message types to an endpoint's service, for example `order:new` to the mandrill order confirmation service.
 Mappings include all the details required to provide routing, filtering, uniqueness protection and failure handling.

 ## Parameters

-Parameters are store specific configuration values that are included with each Service Request as part of the Message payload.
+Parameters are store specific configuration values that are included with each service request as part of the message payload.
 A single message may contain any number of parameters (including zero).

 There are two main types of parameters:

 | Attribute            | Description               |
 | :--------------------| :-------------------------|
 | **Single Value**     | These represent single pieces of configuration data like API keys, email addresses, etc, using one of the following datatypes: string, integer, float and boolean.
-| **Lists Value**      | Lists are special parameters generally used to hold lookup tables for matching data for disparate systems, for example shipping methods between Amazon and Spree Commerce
+| **Lists Value**      | Lists are special parameters generally used to hold lookup tables for matching data for disparate systems, for example shipping methods between Amazon and a Spree Commerce Storefront

 ### Example List Parameter